 Anytime my children need something new (like a baby helmet) I normally become a little overwhelmed.
 This whole baby helmet process has actually been pretty good so far.

 I googled and search for doc band helmet designs and how to decorate a doc band.
-There really aren’t too many detailed posts out there with different designs and ideas for painting these Doc bands.
+There really weren’t too many detailed posts out there with different designs and ideas for painting these Doc bands.

 As an artist, I tried to think of things that I thought would be simple enough to paint on a round surface.
 We thought about local sports teams, famous paintings, and general books and things our family loves.

 My husband and I are huge fans of the book, Where the Wild Things Are.
 We decided to go with a wild one theme on our helmet.
 I also knew that I wanted to use my style of painting to make this baby helmet art my own.